-If you are interested in purchasing one or more of my paintings please e mail me at firstname.lastname@example.org.
+For more information concerning my artistic development, see “The Boogie Man” by Douglas Lyell, which is available at Amazon.
+If you are interested in purchasing one or more paintings, please e mail me at firstname.lastname@example.org.

 October 2013; Exhibited at the “Vienna Showcase International Art Fair”.

 Autumn 2013; Appeared in NY Arts Magazine.

 July 3rd 2013 - July 23rd 2013; Exhibition “Global Projects, International Artists at Home and Abroad”, Broadway Gallery, New York City.

 November 16th 2012 - December 10th 2012; Exhibition; “International Artists at Home and Abroad”, Broadway Gallery, New York City.